Clearlake Truck Accident Lawyers

 Typical Causes Of Clearlake Truck Accidents

 With their massive size and weight, commercial trucks like dump trucks and 18-wheelers are among the most significant dangers on California roadways.
-The following are all factors that can cause a truck collision:
+The following are common factors that can cause a truck collision:

-- Distracted Driving — The long stretches of highway in California make truck drivers particularly vulnerable to distracted driving.
-They can easily be tempted to text or answer calls using their phones.
+• Distracted Driving — The long stretches of highway in California make truck drivers particularly vulnerable to distracted driving.
+They can be tempted to text or answer calls using their phones.
 Some may also eat on the road while driving, which endangers other road users.

-- Failure to Perform Mandatory Inspections or Equipment Failure — Truck drivers must conduct daily safety inspections.
-However, if they are running behind schedule, some may skip inspections and falsify inspection logs.
+• Failure to Perform Mandatory Inspections or Equipment Failure — Truck drivers must conduct daily safety inspections.
+However, if they are running behind schedule, some might skip inspections and falsify inspection logs.

 Common Injuries From Truck Accidents